i0Ek3/leetcode/README.md

 >  All of LeetCode problems you can visit [here](https://leetcode.com/problemset/all/).
 And something you should know about coding before coding, please visit [here](https://coolshell.cn/articles/12052.html) and [here](https://selfboot.cn/2016/07/24/leetcode_guide_why/).
 Good luck~

+And [here](http://206.81.6.248:12306/leetcode/algorithm) can visit all problems of LeetCode which include locked ones.

 ## Problems